Sheffield Cathedral: Art and architecture

 In the 1880s further reconstruction and rebuilding removed the galleries, moved the organ to the north transept to clear the chancel, and installed new oak pews.
 The north and south transepts and west end were extended.
 A screen was constructed by local craftsmen for the Shrewsbury Chapel but was modified and moved to the north aisle in the 1900s.
 During later restoration work in 2013, it was discovered that a number of the Shrewsbury coffins were missing from the crypt.

-Charles Nicholson's design in the 1900s called for a radical realignment of the church axis by 90 degrees.
+Sir Charles Nicholson's design in the 1900s called for a radical realignment of the church axis by 90 degrees.
 However, funds and World Wars forced the designs to change.
 Those changes were implemented throughout the 20th century.
 The bulk of the changes have affected the northern part of the cathedral, which was extensively expanded.
 Immediately to the north of the nave is the chapel of Saint George, which commemorates the York and Lancaster Regiment.
 It is furnished with regiment flags and a screen made up of the bayonets and swords of the first regiment.
 Under the chapel of St George is the vaulted crypt chapel of All Saints and the Te Deum window, which was designed by Christopher Webb.
-At the furthest north end is the Chapel of the Holy Spirit with a four-part vaulting system and a beautifully painted screen.
+At the furthest north end is the Chapel of the Holy Spirit with a four-part vaulting system and a painted screen.
 The main entrance of the church is at the expanded west end, added in 1966 when the church was rededicated.
 The baptism font is at this end.
 The lantern tower was an earlier addition to improve light but its glass was replaced by an abstract design designed by Amber Hiscott in 1998–99.
 In September 2010 it was announced that the cathedral would be applying for a £980,000 Heritage Lottery Fund grant to fund a £1.25 million scheme to make the building more attractive to visitors.